 Saliva drug tests can detect the use of ecstasy in a person for one to two days after last use of the substance. • Hair drug tests can detect the use of ecstasy for up to three months after last use.
 Drug Detection Time for Benzodiazepines are sedatives, which prescribed as an anti-anxiety medication.
 They are available legally if a person has a prescription from a qualified medical professional and they should use if they needed.

 Benzodiazepines with Valium

-Several different kinds of benzodiazepines with Valium, Xanax, and Ativan are the most common ones.
+There are several different kinds of benzodiazepines with Valium, Xanax and Ativan being the most common ones.
 Knowing how long these drugs can last in your system is important because they interact with other substances you might consume and cause unusual or possibly even dangerous side effects.

-• Urine drug tests can detect benzodiazepines in a person for two days to even up to over a week after the substance’s last use.
+• Urine drug tests can detect benzodiazepines in a person for two days to even up to over a week after last use of the substance.
 Diazepam (Valium) can detect in urine for up to 10 days after use.
-Intermediate-acting benzodiazepines like oxazepam (Serax), alprazolam (Xanax), and clonazepam can detect for up to 5 days in a urine drug test.
+Intermediate-acting benzodiazepines like oxazepam (Serax), alprazolam (Xanax) and clonazepam can detect for up to 5 days in a urine drug test.
 The short-acting benzodiazepines like flurazepam and triazolam can detect for up to 2 days after use.

 Blood tests can detect the benzodiazepines for a few hours of the last time benzodiazepines use by a person.
 They have the earliest and the shortest drug detection time for benzodiazepines. • Saliva drug tests can detect the use of benzodiazepines in a person for up to seven days after last use of the substance.
 A study that saw clonazepam being detectable in saliva after 5 days, while alprazolam detects for up to over two days. • Hair drug tests can detect the use of benzodiazepines for up to three months after last use.